 The best VPN for Tor

 As I said previously, you should use a VPN for Tor to protect your privacy at all levels.
-Despite Tor providing a certain privacy online, it’s not encrypting the traffic between your device and the first node of the network.
+Despite Tor providing a certain privacy online, it’s not encrypting the Internet traffic between your device and the first node of the network.
 As a result, any snooper (your ISP, your government, any hacker) can access your data.

 Protect your privacy with the best VPN for Tor